jules2689/trudeau/trudeau/2020-04-18/q_a.md

 Yes.
 With respect to those masks that were supposed to be coming from 3m, we know that it was extremely complicated because of the directives announced by president trump.
 Did you not think it would be a good idea to get some additional guarantees so that all those companies providing gowns and masks and so forth can continue to provide that equipment to Canada, so that we don't have to continue to rely on china?

 **Answer**:
 Yes, it is very important that we continue to receive essential protective equipment from around the world.
 Including the United States.
-We were very pleased to be able to ensure the continuity of 3m shipments, but we will continue to work closely with the u.
-S. administration so that we are sure to receive all the equipment we need.
+We were very pleased to be able to ensure the continuity of 3m shipments, but we will continue to work closely with the US administration so that we are sure to receive all the equipment we need.

 ---